Frequently Asked Questions

 Depending on your visa type, you may be able to work when you are on exchange.
 Check the terms of your visa before you go.

-Is there a grant for non-EU exchanges?
+Is there a grant for International exchanges?

 There will be funding opportunities provided for International Exchanges through the Global Mobility Bursary.